Scarlet-K/final-project/README.md

 ## Current Features
 - Users can upload a file
-- Users can search for the venue through autocomplete and geolocation
+- Users can search for the venue using autocomplete and geolocation
 - Users can record/save the special moment
 - Users can see a list of their special moments
 - Users can see the full details of a special moment